-In response to the public comment period for California Department of Housing and Community Development (HCD) Action Plan and as a collaborative partner to HCD, the City of Santa Ross (City) presents the following comments related to the plan to allocate the identified funds.
-These comments have been vetted with our partners at Sonoma County and while they will be providing separate feedback, we have collaboratively developed our comments and are jointly committed to working with HCD to refine the draft action.
-The City seeds mitigation programs that provide the necessary for the provide the recessary of the provide the recessary of the provide the recessary of the provided that the provided the city to address remaining unment needs caused by the Tubbs Fire of 2017 and as a Most Impacted and Distressed community.
-Please note, these recovery profiteds are shared to assist HCD in the planning process.
+In response to the public comment period for California Department of Housing and Community Development (HCD) Action Plan and as a collaborative partner to HCD, the City of Santa Rosa (City) presents the following comments related to the plan to allocate the identified finds.
+These comments have been vetted with our partners at Sonoma County and while they will be providing separate feedback, we have collaboratively developed our comments and are jointly committed to working with HCD to refine the orfst action.
+The City seeks mitigation programs that provide the necessary to the provide the creates and the contractive of the comments and are pointly committed to working with HCD to refine the orfst action.
+The City seeks mitigation programs that provide the necessary contractive to the contractive of the contractive of the create of the City to address remaining unment needs caused by the Tubbs Fire of 2017 and as a Most Impacted and Distressed community.
+Please note, these recovery priorities are shared to assist HCD in the planning process.
 They are consistent with the concepts identified in HUD's Federal Register.
-In preparation of this program, the City has also established a working group with Sonona County to share mitigation priorities and understand where collaboration may take place.
-The City welcomes a discussion with FLOO to review this feedback in more detail under the notion that the meeting can inform plan development prior to submission to HUD.
+In the painting process.
+They are Consistent with the Charlesps benthined in Hout Secured in register.
+If it is preparation of the program, the City has also established a working group with Sonoma Country to share mitigation priorities and understand where collaboration may take place.
+The City welcomes a discussion with HOLD to review this feedback in more detail under the notion that the meeting can inform plan development prior to submission to HUD.